ryndaniels/effective-devops/preso.md

 -- George Howard

-^ Work is meaningful when people see themselves as active participants.
+^ K: Work is meaningful when people see themselves as active participants.
 Sharing story is critical part of building resilience.

 ---

 # Swift Trust

-* skillful self disclosure
+* Skillful self disclosure
- * what you share, how you share it
+ * What you share, how you share it
- * collective tasks vs personal agendas
+ * Collective tasks vs personal agendas

+^ J

 ---

 # Team

-* common purpose
+* Common purpose
-* defined beliefs
+* Defined beliefs
-* empowered
+* Empowered

+^ J

 ---

 # Small vs Large teams

-* large teams - roles may be highly segregated
+* Large teams - roles may be highly segregated
-* small teams - one person may be responsible for many roles
+* Small teams - one person may be responsible for many roles

+^ K

 ---